Bunit73/ActiveMQTest/LINTING.md

 npm run lint
 ```

+## Automated Linting with GitHub Actions

+This project uses GitHub Actions to automatically run linters on pull requests and pushes to the main branch.
+This ensures that all code changes maintain the project's code quality standards.

+The workflow configuration is in `.github/workflows/linting.yml` and includes:

+- Running ESLint on JavaScript files
+- Running Pylint on Python files

+The workflow runs on:
+- Pushes to the main and master branches
+- Pull requests to the main and master branches

+This automated process helps catch linting issues early in the development process.

 ## Installation

 The linting tools are included as development dependencies in the project.
 After cloning the repository: